 But your spine is not long and straight.

 The spine is made up of 33 individual bones (vertebrae) that interlock with each other to form the spinal column.

 The vertebrae in each region have unique features that help them perform their main functions.

-Lumbar (low back) – the main function of the lumbar spine is to bear the weight of the body.
+The main function of the lumbar spine is to bear the weight of the body.
 The five lumbar vertebrae are numbered L1 to L5.
 These vertebrae are much larger in size to absorb the stress of lifting and carrying heavy objects.

-Sacrum – the main function of the sacrum is to connect the spine to the pelvic bones.
+The main function of the sacrum is to connect the spine to the pelvic bones.
 There are five sacral vertebrae, which are fused together.
 Together with the pelvic bones, they form a ring called the pelvic girdle.

-Coccyx region – the four fused bones of the coccyx or tailbone provide attachment for ligaments and muscles of the pelvic floor.
+The four fused bones of the coccyx or tailbone provide attachment for ligaments and muscles of the pelvic floor.

 Excess body weight, weak muscles, spine bones not moving correctly and other forces can pull at the spine’s alignment: